raspberrypi/documentation/hardware/raspberrypi/usb/README.md

 If you have a device and wish to use it with a Pi, then plug it in.
 Chances are that it'll "just work".
 If you are running in a graphical interface (such as the LXDE desktop environment in Raspbian), then it's likely that an icon or similar will pop up announcing the new device.

-If the device doesn't appear to work, then refer to the Troubleshooting section.
+If the device doesn't appear to work, then refer to the Troubleshooting section below.

 <a name="genlimits"></a>
 ### General limitations